tbs-ualberta/TBS-Image-Processing-and-Control/image_processing/README.md

 # Image Display Program

-“img_display_node.py” simply displays the raw images output by the C++ publisher program.
-This is helpful for debugging and developing new programs, as it is taken directly from the camera without any processing.
+“img_display_node.py” simply displays the raw images output by the camera.
+This is helpful for debugging and developing new programs, as it is taken directly from the camera without any further processing.

 # Image Saving Program